Recap / Game Of Thrones S 4 E 10 The Children

 - For all their numbers, Jon's remark about the fatal lack of organisation within the Wildling army is proven right.
 They are easily routed by a relatively small force of cavalry with superior tactics.
 In the books Jon surmises that Mormont could have feasibly charged a few hundred men through their disorganised ranks and slain Mance, though surviving this victory would be unlikely.

-- "The Reason You Suck" Speech/Shut Up, Hannibal!: Cersei to Tywin.
+- "The Reason You Suck" Speech: Cersei to Tywin.

 - Reasonable Authority Figure: